janus-idp/backstage-plugins/plugins/topology/README.md

   > The Red Hat OpenShift Dev Spaces instance is not accessible using the edit code decorator if the `backstage.io/kubernetes-namespace` annotation is added to the `catalog-info.yaml` file.

-  To retrieve the instance URL, CheCluster CR is required.
+  To retrieve the instance URL, CheCluster Custom Resource (CR) is required.
 The instance URL is not retrieved if the namespace annotation value is different from `openshift-devspaces` as CheCluster CR is created in `openshift-devspaces` namespace.

 - A custom label selector is added, which Backstage uses to find the Kubernetes resources.
 The label selector takes precedence over the ID annotations.